quicwg/base-drafts/draft-ietf-quic-transport.md

 PATH_RESPONSE frames, the endpoint MUST terminate the connection.
 When setting this timer, implementations are cautioned that the new path could have a longer round trip time than the original.
-The endpoint MUST NOT send a CONNECTION_CLOSE frame in this case; it has to assume that the remote peer does not want to receive any more packets.
+The endpoint MUST NOT send a CONNECTION_CLOSE frame in this case; it has to assume that the remote peer cannot want to receive any more packets.

 If the remote address is validated successfully, the endpoint MAY increase the rate that it sends on the new path using the state from the previous path.
 The